Daniela Hantuchová: 2001: First tour semifinal

 Hantuchová reached her second semifinal of the year at the Birmingham Classic in June.
 She beat Nathalie Dechy, Eleni Daniilidou, Nicole Pratt, and Virginie Razzano, before falling to Miriam Oremans in the semifinals.
 At the Eastbourne International a week later, Hantuchová entered the doubles with the previous year's champion Ai Sugiyama.
 They reached the semifinals, where they lost to second seeds Cara Black and Elena Likhovtseva.
 At Wimbledon the week after, she beat Oremans in a rematch in the first round and lost to Venus Williams in the second round.
 She also entered the doubles, losing in the third round with Karina Habšudová; and the mixed doubles with Leoš Friedl.
-Unseeded, they beat Devin Bowen and María José Martínez Sánchez in the first round, first seeds Rennae Stubbs and Todd Woodbridge in the second round, thirteenth seeds Jiří Novák and Miriam Oremans in the third round, fifteenth seeds Donald Johnson and Karina Habšudová in the quarterfinal and Kimberly Po and David Rikl in the semifinal.
+Unseeded, they beat Devin Bowen and María José Martínez Sánchez in the first round, top seeds Rennae Stubbs and Todd Woodbridge in the second, 13th seeds Jiří Novák and Miriam Oremans in the third round, 15th seeds Donald Johnson and Karina Habšudová in the quarterfinal, and Kimberly Po and David Rikl in the semifinal.
 In the final, they faced Mike Bryan and Liezel Huber, winning in three sets.
 It was then-18-year-old Hantuchová's first ever Grand Slam final appearance and victory.

 In July, Hantuchová was knocked out in the first round of the Austrian Open by Maja Palaveršić and played in the PreCon Open in Basel, losing to Marie-Gaianeh Mikaelian in the quarterfinal.
 She also took part in the doubles, partnering with Magüi Serna and reaching the semifinals.
 Her next three tournaments were the Canada Masters, where she lost to Jennifer Capriati in the second round; the New Haven Open, where she lost to Květa Peschke in the third qualifying round; and the US Open, where she lost to Nathalie Dechy in the first round.